-Asus RT-AC87U review
+Asus RT-AC87U full review

 This 4x4 MU-MIMO enabled wireless router delivers consistently strong performance.
 The interface is very good and there are plenty of settings for tinkerers to get their teeth into and - for the money - it's an impressive router.
 Here's our Asus RT-AC87U review.
 See also: What is MU-MIMO?

 The RT-AC87U has many claims to fame, Asus would be keen to tell you, including that it was the first router to offer a 4x4 antenna capability combined with MU-MIMO technology.
 What does that all mean?
 We’ll look at performance later but it indicates that the RT-87U should be fast, and very capable in homes with multiple wireless devices connected.